nemsip/PakDigitalWeek-ScavengerHunt/README.md

 Welcome to Digital Week 2024!
 This project is meant to be a cool looking presentation for the interactive quiz questions in the school-wide Scavenger Hunt Event.

+The site can be previewed online, synced to the changes of this repo [HERE](https://pakscavengerhunt.netlify.app/).

 ## Features

 NOTE: This section is basicly a TODO for now.